 CONTROL OF ESSEQUIBO AFTER 1750

-During the eighteenth century, the Posts maintained by the Dutch were at strategic positions so as to control respectively the upper Essequibo, the upper as well as the lower Cuyuni, and the coast district, together commanding the whole area claimed by the Dutch.
+During the eighteenth century, the Posts maintained by the Dutch were at strategic positions so as to control respectively the upper Essequibo, the upper as well as the lower Cuyuni, and the coast district, which together included the whole area claimed by the Dutch.

 The Dutch, since the middle of the eighteenth century, assumed the right to control trade in the upper regions of the Essequibo as well as the Mazaruni and Cuyuni.
 In addition, the British in 1810 made a treaty with the Carib chief, Manarwan, who lived in the upper Essequibo, whereby the Amerindians agreed to submit themselves to British jurisdiction.

 It was equally clear that the Dutch were recognised as having similar rights in the Mazaruni District.
 Spanish Amerindians, coming from the Spanish Missions, asked for the permission of the Dutch Commanders to settle in that locality.
 In 1748, when the Spaniards began to attack and kidnap Amerindians in the area near the head-waters of the Cuyuni River, the Spanish Commander was warned by the Dutch Commander of Essequibo, Laurens Storm van Gravesande, of the consequences which might ensue from such conduct.
 Gravesande, on this occasion, decided to give permission to the Amerindians to make reprisals.
 When it was reported in 1767 that Spaniards had incited the Akawois against the Caribs in that district, Gravesande forbade the Caribs to injure that tribe, on the ground that they were Dutch subjects.